 Show Credits: Music and Lyrics by Stephen Sondheim Book by George Furth

-COMPANY features a brilliantly brisk and energetic score containing many of Stephen Sondheim's best known songs.
+Company features a brilliantly brisk and energetic score containing many of Stephen Sondheim's best known songs.
 The strength of the piece lies in its vivid yet real characters, meaning impressive technical aspects aren't necessary to convey the story.
 It can be told as effectively with a cavalcade of automated set pieces as it can with a chair or two.
-Every audience member will see reflections of themselves in at least one of the characters on stage; keeping them both engaged and entertained from the rise of the curtain rise to its fall.
+Every audience member will see reflections of themselves in at least one of the characters on stage.

 Accolades/ Awards: Tony Awards: Best Musical, Best Music, Best Lyrics, Best Book<BR>Drama Critics Circle Award for Best Musical